B1.5 Read, represent, compare, and order decimal numbers up to hundredths, in various contexts.

 The small cube represents 0.01 of a flat.

 Money can also be used when exploring decimal numbers.
-However, it is important to use only $1, 10¢, and 1¢ coins since their value respects the multiplicative relationship by 10.
-A representation made with coins is more abstract than one using base 10 materials since the multiplicative relationship by 10 is based on the value of the coin and not its size.
-Students may identify the $1 coin as the unit.
-The 10¢ coin then represents 1 tenth of the unit (0.1 of a dollar) and the 1¢ value represents 1 hundredth of the unit (0.01 of a dollar).
-From the multiplicative relationship by 10, the groupings are formed respecting the place value: 10 times the value of the cent (1 hundredth of a dollar) is equivalent to 1 dime and 10 dimes are equivalent to 1 dollar.
+However, it is important to use only $1, 10¢, and 1¢ coins since their value respects the x10 multiplicative relationship of the base ten place value system.
+It is important to note that a representation made with coins is more abstract than one using base ten blocks since the x10 relationship is based on the value of the coin and not its size.
+Students could identify the $1 coin as the whole (unit).
+In this case, the 10¢ coin represents one tenth (0.1) of a dollar and 10 dimes are equivalent to one dollar.
+The 1¢ coin represents one hundredth (0.01) of a dollar and 100 pennies are equivalent to one dollar.
+Students could also identify the 10¢ coin as the whole (unit).
+In this case, the 1¢ coin would represent one tenth (0.1) of a dime and 10 pennies are equivalent to one dime.

 Examples